timescale/timescaledb/README.md

     - Install the [platform-specific package](https://docs.timescale.com/self-hosted/latest/install/).
     - [Build from source](https://docs.timescale.com/self-hosted/latest/install/installation-source/).

+  The self-hosted TimescaleDB comes in the following editions: Apache 2 and Community.
+See the [documentation](https://docs.timescale.com/about/latest/timescaledb-editions/) for differences between the editions.

+  For reference and clarity, all code files in this repository reference [licensing](https://github.com/timescale/timescaledb/blob/main/tsl/LICENSE-TIMESCALE) in their header.
+Apache-2 licensed binaries can be built by passing `-DAPACHE_ONLY=1` to `bootstrap`.

   PostgreSQL's out-of-the-box settings are typically too conservative for modern servers and TimescaleDB.
 Make sure your `postgresql.conf`